JohnHeart776/ExchangeOnlineHelpdesk/README.md

 ## Prerequisites

-Before installing TicketHarbor, ensure you have:
+Before installing EOTS, ensure you have:

 - **Web Server**: Apache or Nginx with PHP 8.0+
 - **Database**: MariaDB 10.4+ or MySQL 8.0+